 Depending on your website platform, you can add a plugin like Yoast for WordPress that’ll provide you with optimization and readability tips when you’re uploading or editing a web page or blog.

-A sitemap will also keep things organized and, as a result, help you rank higher on search engine results pages (SERPs).
+A sitemap will also keep your site architecture organized and, as a result, help you rank higher on search engine results pages on platforms like Google and Bing.

 If this seems like a lot to keep track of, you can always create a website checklist to tick off to make sure each page is optimized before you hit “publish.”